Discover

-People who experience the menopause usually reach it between the ages of 45 and 55.
+Menopause usually happens naturally between the ages of 45 and 55.
 But if your periods stop before you turn 45, it’s known as early menopause.
-If they stop before you turn 40, this is known as premature menopause (also called premature ovarian insufficiency or premature ovarian failure).
-It might happen naturally or because of medical or surgical treatments.
+If they stop before you turn 40, this is known as premature menopause, premature ovarian insufficiency or premature ovarian failure.

-An early or premature menopause can be upsetting, especially if it’s sudden, so it’s important to get the help you need.
-Here I’ll talk about what can cause an early or premature menopause, how to spot the signs and the treatment available.
+If you have an early or premature menopause it’s important to get the help you need.
+Here, I’ll talk about causes of early or premature menopause, how to spot the signs and the treatment available.

 What causes early or premature menopause?

-The menopause is the stage in your life when you stop having periods and your levels of the hormone oestrogen fall.
+The menopause is the stage in your life when you stop having periods.
+Your levels of the hormone oestrogen fall.

 You may be more likely to have an early or premature menopause because of: